Duchy of Bracciano: History

 Vassals of the pope and the king of Spain, the various Orsini branches had accumulated a vast set of lands, reaching from the counties of Tagliacozzo (origin of the Bracciano line), Alba and Carsoli, through the viceregality of Naples and the areas around Subiaco and Lake Bracciano and ending at the Tyrrhenian Sea near castello di Palo, watching over the most important main roads into Rome.
 Napoleone I Orsini had chosen Bracciano as his capital and turned it into a major military stronghold and an elegant lordly court.
 The family used Monte Giordano as their palace in Rome and were buried in the collegiate church of Santo Stefano in Bracciano.

 After the tragic events surrounding the marriages of Paolo Giordano I, Isabella de' Medici and Vittoria Accoramboni, the most notable duke was his grandson Paolo Giordano II, who became a prince of the Holy Roman Empire (1623) and prince-consort of Piombino through his marriage to the art-lover Isabella Appiani.
 However, the duchy started to fall into a decline since its ruling family now lived so far away and showed so little interest in it.
 The final duke, Flavio, was short of money and little by little sold off the duchy's lands to the Chigi and del Grillo families.
 He finally sold Bracciano itself and the title of duke to the Odescalchi in 1696 - they still own the castle.
 After his death his widow Marie Anne de La Trémoille moved to Madrid, where Philip IV of Spain made her camarera mayor to queen Maria Luisa of Savoy.
 However, in 1714, Marie Anne was dismissed by Elisabetta Farnese for her continued interference in Spanish politics and returned to Rome, where she died in 1722.
-The inalienable lands and ducal rank were thus transferred to the Odescalchi and very briefly to the Torlonia before finally being re-absorbed into the Papal States by Pope Innocent XII.
+The inalienable lands and ducal rank were thus transferred to the Odescalchi before finally being re-absorbed into the Papal States by Pope Innocent XII.
+In 1803 the Torlonia family bought the ducal title and the castle but later the Princes Odescalchi bought back them.